Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 Diagnostics

 The first signs of lumbar lordosis can be determined independently.
-You need to stand with your back against the wall, press your head and buttocks against it, and then try to hold your hand into the bend of the lower back.
+It is necessary to stand with your back to the wall, press your head and buttocks against it, and then try to hold your hand in the bend of the lower back.
 If this is possible, then the development of hyperlordosis has begun.
-Even if the palm is difficult to pass, the bend is too straight.
+Even if the palm passes with difficulty, the bend is too straightened.

-At the first suspicion of the presence of lumbar lordosis, it is necessary to consult a traumatologist.
-During the initial examination, analysis of muscle tone, a diagnosis is established and the need for subsequent research methods:
+At the first suspicion of the presence of lumbar lordosis, it is necessary to contact a traumatologist.
+During the initial examination, analysis of muscle tone, the diagnosis is established and the need for subsequent research methods:

-• The X-ray image clearly shows the position of the vertebrae, which helps to conclude about the exact presence of lumbar lordosis, however, does not indicate the cause of the disease.
+• On x-ray the position of the vertebrae is clearly visible, which helps to conclude that the exact presence of lumbar lordosis, however, does not indicate the causes of the disease.

-• MRI (magnetic resonance imaging) is prescribed for suspected soft tissue lesions, neuralgic causes of the development of the disease, and oncological formations.
+• MRI (magnetic resonance imaging) is prescribed for suspected soft tissue lesions, neuralgic causes of the disease, oncological formations.

 Treatment

-The fight against lumbar lordosis begins with eliminating the cause.
-Only after eliminating the main cause should one proceed to normalizing the bend of the lower back.
+The fight against lumbar lordosis begins with the elimination of the cause.
+Only after the elimination of the main cause, it is necessary to proceed to the normalization of the bend of the lower back.

-The treatment complex includes improving the functioning of the digestive, cardiovascular and nervous systems, when the spine is curved, unnatural pressure is exerted on the organs, which leads to diseases of the whole organism.
+The treatment complex includes improving the work of the digestive, cardiovascular and nervous systems, with a curvature of the spine, unnatural pressure is exerted on the organs, which leads to diseases of the whole organism.

-It is important to have a versatile therapy, only with this approach can a complete correction of lumbar lordosis be ensured.
-It is necessary to start therapy immediately, the consequences of lordosis include the development of arthrosis, lordoscoliosis, hernias.
+It is important to have versatile therapy, only with this approach it is possible to ensure the complete correction of lumbar lordosis.
+Therapy must be started immediately, the consequences of lordosis include the development of arthrosis, lordoscoliosis, hernias.

 All medications must be prescribed strictly by the attending physician.
-Popular groups of drugs for lumbar lordosis are anti-inflammatory, painkillers, relieving spasms and warming up.
+Popular drug groups for lumbar lordosis are anti-inflammatory, painkillers that relieve spasm and warm up.

 Medicines for lordosis - only as prescribed by a doctor

-Additionally, B vitamins can be prescribed to improve the condition of the body's skeletal system.
+Additionally, B vitamins can be prescribed to improve the condition of the skeletal system of the body.

 Performing special exercises tones the back muscles.
-All complexes of physiotherapy exercises contain a number of strength exercises that strengthen the muscle corset, and stretching, which provides relaxation and removal of spasms, the establishment of natural curves of the spine and lower back.
+All complexes of physiotherapy exercises contain a number of strength exercises that strengthen the muscle corset, and stretching that provides relaxation and relieves spasms, the establishment of natural curves of the spine and lower back.

-The execution does not require additional equipment, any person can do the exercises:
+Performance does not require additional equipment, anyone can do the exercises:

 • From a supine position, push your feet behind your head and rest your fingertips on the floor.
 Hands are spread apart.

-• Stand straight, as you exhale, lower the body to the floor, with your fingers, strive to the floor, your stomach stretches to your knees.
+• Stand up straight, as you exhale, lower your body to the floor, aim for the floor with your fingers, your stomach stretches to your knees.
 Feel the stretch in your lower back.

 • Place your feet shoulder-width apart.
 As you exhale, do deep squats.
 Watch the position of the knees, they do not go beyond the socks, try to relieve the load from the back, striving for the natural deflection of the lower back.

 • Lie on your back.
-Raise your bent knees at a right angle.
+Raise your knees bent at a right angle.
 Hands are behind the head.
-As you exhale, twist and, alternately, each hand strive to reach the heels.
+As you exhale, twist and alternately try to reach your heels with each hand.

 There is a wide variety of complexes, exercises are prescribed by a specialist.
-Yoga practice is often used in therapy.
+The practice of yoga is often used in therapy.

 Massage

-In addition to classic massage, acupressure or lymphatic drainage is often prescribed.
+In addition to classical massage, acupressure or lymphatic drainage is often prescribed.

 Bandage for lordosis